AmirEfi/Graph-Simulation/README.md

 There are 9 questions for the simulation of graphs as you can see.

-Based on outputs and plots, you can find out what was the purpose of the question.
+Based on outputs and plots, you can find out the purpose of each question.